-Year 5 Autumn Term
+Year 5.
+Autumn

-To the Stars
+To the Star

 Through this science-based topic, pupils will be exploring where and how the Earth fits into the solar system.
 They will also study the importance of our Moon and the Sun - exploring the phases of the Moon and our four seasons.
-Key questions that will be explored include:

-How does day turn into night and night into day?
+Key questions that will be explored include: How does day turn into night and night into day?
 Why does the Moon sometimes look different?
 Why and how do shadows change?
 What planets are in our solar system?
 How are they different to our planet and each other?
+In English, the children will write a diary as if from the perspective of the first child in space and they will create their own space related poetry.

-The Ancient Greeks
+The Ancient Greek